Hertford Union Canal

 Fish Island takes its name from streets in the locality named after fish.
 It is a kind of island too, being hemmed in by the canal, the Lee Navigation and a great embankment built to carry the great pipes of the Northern Outfall sewer.
 Had things worked out rather differently it may have been occupied by a substantial Victorian gasworks similar to the one built not far away near Johnsons lock on the Regents Canal.
 However, the gas company changed its plans and built the gasworks elsewhere, so the land was developed for factories and attendant terrace housing.
 All the terrace houses have now gone and although some vintage industrial buildings remain they lurk in the peripheral areas, the canalside and central part of Fish Island being dominated by modernity.

-The relatively quick change of nearby graffiti visuals means there is always something new at the lock to catch the eye but those who prefer to look for evidence of more traditional canal life may just observe passing boats.
+The relatively quick change of nearby graffiti visuals meant there was always something new at the lock to catch the eye but those who preferred to look for evidence of more traditional canal life might just have observed passing boats.
 I always find it surprising how many working narrow boats have survived after having been converted for leisure use or simply to provide a floating home.
 Photo 5 shows one boat which, I understand, dates from circa 1925, passing work on the graffiti wall that was barely dry.
+Now, although boats continue to pass through the lock, most of the nearby walls have been demolished and the hoarding which replaced them will disappear when the adjacent development is complete.

-The artists (not to be confused with those anti-social sprayers who aimlessly disfigure the lock gates and bridges) who work by the lock week after week seem to accept their creations will be transient so treat the walls as great, free canvas.
-Once created, their work may be photographed for inclusion in a portfolio and then, like Silent Hobo, they will stand aside to let the cycle continue.
-But not, I am afraid, for much longer.
-Photograph 6 was taken in November 2016 and photograph 7 in February 2023.
-I have been told that all the old towpath walls are scheduled for demolition sometime this year.
-I cannot confirm that but, as you may see, the last of the trees and shrubbery have gone already.
-Ironically, this clearance has exposed quite an area of brickwork on which work can still be done (8).
+The artists (not to be confused with those anti-social sprayers who aimlessly disfigure the lock gates and bridges) who worked by the lock week after week seemed to accept their creations would be transient so treated the walls as a great, free canvas.
+Once created, their work may have been photographed for inclusion in a portfolio and then, like Silent Hobo, they stood aside to let the cycle continue.
+But no longer.
+Photographs 6 and 7 were taken from the same spot.
+Given the upcoming changes no wonder the figure in 6 looked as though they were feeling blue.

 A few yards beyond the Bottom lock the towpath becomes a little wider.
-There is another metal bridge at the end of this stretch, shown in photograph 9 taken a few years ago.
-If you are tempted to cross the bridge on a frosty morning take care.
-It can be rather slippy underfoot.
-Planning permission has already been applied for to replace the bridge and open a new access route between Fish Island's Roach Road and White Post Lane.
-Let’s hope the new bridge will be built with a less tricky surface.
+There is a bridge at the end of this stretch, shown in photograph 8 taken a few years ago.
+If you were tempted to cross the bridge on a frosty morning you had to take care as it could be rather slippy underfoot.
+Like the old brick walls the bridge is on its way out and has now been closed.
+It is due to be replaced by one designed with a greater capacity.
+Let’s hope this will be built with a less tricky surface.

-You will now be near the end of the Cut and if you feel in need of refreshment you might think of calling in at the White Post Cafe, the entrance to which is a little beyond the ramp that runs up to the metal bridge.
-If not continue a few more yards and you will arrive at the junction with the navigation.
-You might see a number of small metal sculptures here (10), which, like the London Stadium across the water, date from 2012.
+You will now be near the end of the Cut where you might see a number of small metal sculptures (9), which, like the London Stadium across the water, date from 2012.
 If you arrive when a Premier league match is being played you might, just, hear the distant roar of the crowd.
-Some of the older residents of Hackney Wick may well remember similar roars when activity was based in another London Stadium, which stood nearby but on the other side of the Lee Navigation.
+Some of the older residents of Hackney Wick may well remember similar roars when activity was based in another London Stadium, which stood nearby.
 Greyhound racing and speedway took place there and had a strong local following.
 Both sports generated great enthusiasm and the venue continued to be used until the late 90s when financial problems led to its closure.
 Within a few years the place was derelict and was eventually demolished, the site then being used for new buildings needed by the Olympics.

 Close to the metal sculptures you might sometimes see a pair of mute swans.
 I doubt if anyone knows how long swans have lived on the Lea but if you see their gravitas and stately progress it is not difficult to imagine why these birds are often associated with royalty.
 At one point, in the medieval period, the Crown claimed ownership of all swans in the kingdom, and even today, the King has special rights to some of the swans on certain stretches of the River Thames.